Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Method

-\textbf{Relighting.} Empirically, we find that naively pasting objects onto a background image often produces unnaturally sharp edges; segmentation models trained on these data can exploit these edge artifacts rather than truly learning semantics.
-To mitigate this shortcut, we employ IC‑Light~\citep{zhang2025scaling}, a diffusion‑based generative relighting model, to generate a compatible background and globally relight the composition.
-The resulting images are more photorealistic and do not expose simple edge‑based artifacts.
-(See Figure~\ref{fig:relight-comparison}).

-\textbf{Blending object segments.} However, we observed two failure modes of the IC‑Light: (1) It sometimes distorts fine details of smaller objects, deforming them or even making them unrecognizable, and (2) it can significantly alter object colors (e.g. blue $\rightarrow$ red), breaking consistency with color-based text descriptions from the original data.
-To address this, we re-blend the original segments with the images after relighting.
-We introduce a blending weight \(\alpha_i \in [0,1]\) for each object mask \(M_i\), which controls the degree of relighting applied to that object.
-Smaller objects receive higher \(\alpha_i\), preserving more of their original appearance, while larger objects receive lower \(\alpha_i\), allowing more of the relit image to show through (Fig.~\ref{fig:relight-comparison}).
-We conduct experiments on the LVIS-mini-val set and show that our method yields a 2.3\% boost in AP compared to images without reblending.
+Empirically, we find that naively pasting objects onto a background image often produces unnaturally sharp edges; segmentation models trained on these data can exploit these edge artifacts rather than truly learning semantics.
+To mitigate this shortcut, we employ IC‑Light~\citep{zhang2025scaling}, a diffusion‑based model that simultaneously performs background inpainting and global relighting to harmonize the composition.
+IC-Light generates a compatible background for the pasted objects and adjusts lighting conditions across the entire scene, producing more photorealistic images without simple edge‑based artifacts.
+However, IC-Light sometimes distorts fine details of smaller objects or alters object colors (e.g. blue $\rightarrow$ red), breaking consistency with text descriptions.
+To address this, we re-blend the original segments with the harmonized images using a blending weight $\alpha_i \in [0,1]$ for each object mask $M_i$, where smaller objects receive higher $\alpha_i$ to preserve their original appearance.
+Finally, we apply a lightweight soft matting step that converts the binary masks into soft alpha mattes to smooth object boundaries and better integrate the foregrounds into the harmonized background.
+This blending procedure yields a 2.3\% AP boost on LVIS-mini-val (Fig.~\ref{fig:relight-comparison}).